 This amazing plant is friendly and can share the tank with Hygrophila Pinnatifida in order to create a contrast.
 Since it can be grown for carpeting and wall, in our experience, we have had plenty of room to create great designs with this combo.
 In this article, you will find everything you need to know about planting and maintaining Christmas moss.

 Christmas moss is a plant that most aquarium enthusiasts love.
-It has a bold green hue and is found in most aquascapes’, fir-tree shape, and bright green color.
+It has a bold green hue and is found in most aquascapes, fir-tree shapes, and bright green colors.
 This plant can be used to create various styles and for multiple purposes, starting with wrapping rocks or aquarium driftwood, carpeting, or even walls.
 This amazing plant has a medium growth rate with a size of 3’’ (4cm) tall.
 It can also create coverage for fry, being so, a great food source for the tankmates.

 This amazing plant is recommended for beginners because it is very easy to maintain.
 With a small piece of Christmas moss, you can plant and grow an amazing plant in your tank.
 This plant can be attached to a hardscape or left free-floating.

 |Temperature||72 – 82 F (22 – 28 C)|